openhab/openhab-docs/_addons_ios/mycroft-skill/readme.md

 With references to the above item definitions, here are an examples of working commands:

-- *"Hey Mycroft, turn on Diningroom Light"*
+- * "Hey Mycroft, turn on Diningroom Light"
-- *"Hey Mycroft, switch off Kitchen Light"*
+- * "Hey Mycroft, switch off Kitchen Light"
-- *"Hey Mycroft, put on Good Night"*
+- * "Hey Mycroft, put on Good Night"
-- *"Hey Mycroft, what is Good Night status?"*
+- * "Hey Mycroft, what is Good Night status?"
+- * "Hey Mycroft, what is the status of Good Night?"
-- *"Hey Mycroft, set Diningroom to 50 percent"*
+- * "Hey Mycroft, set Diningroom to 50 percent"
-- *"Hey Mycroft, dim Kitchen"*
+- * "Hey Mycroft, dim Kitchen"
-- *"Hey Mycroft, brighten Kitchen"*
+- * "Hey Mycroft, bright Kitchen"
-- *"Hey Mycroft, dim Kitchen by 20 percent"*
+- * "Hey Mycroft, dim Kitchen by 20 percent"
-- *"Hey Mycroft, what's Bedroom temperature?"*
+- * "Hey Mycroft, what's Bedroom temperature?"
+- * "Hey Mycroft, tell me the temperature of Bedroom"
-- *"Hey Mycroft, what's Bedroom humidity?"*
+- * "Hey Mycroft, what's the Bedroom humidity?"
+- * "Hey Mycroft, I'd like to know the humidity of Bedroom"
-- *"Hey Mycroft, adjust Main Thermostat to 21 degrees"*
+- * "Hey Mycroft, adjust Main Thermostat to 21 degrees"
-- *"Hey Mycroft, regulate Main Thermostat to 20 degrees"*
+- * "Hey Mycroft, regulate Main Thermostat to 20 degrees"
-- *"Hey Mycroft, decrease Main Thermostat by 2 degrees"*
+- * "Hey Mycroft, decrease Main Thermostat by 2 degrees"
-- *"Hey Mycroft, increase Main Thermostat by 1 degrees"*
+- * "Hey Mycroft, increase Main Thermostat by 1 degrees"
-- *"Hey Mycroft, what is Main Thermostat regulated to?"*
+- * "Hey Mycroft, what is Main Thermostat is regulated to?"
-- *"Hey Mycroft, what is Main Thermostat tuned to?"*
+- * "Hey Mycroft, how the Main Thermostat tuned to?"

 ### Additional Comments